 It’s common sense that everyone should be using a good password manager (we hope, at least).
 It’s also worth noting that password managers have tons of other amazing features that you might not be using.
 These features are both convenient and security-centric, and they can help you stay safe online and get the most out of your password manager.

 Everyone knows the primary feature of a password manager—to store your login credentials—but they can also do tons of other cool things, like alert you to security breaches or store important files.
-Of course, the features a particular password manager has varies, depending on which one you’re looking at, but we rounded up all of the most common features you can expect to see in any of the most popular ones.
+Of course, the features a particular password manager has varies depending on which one you’re looking at, but we rounded up all of the most common features you can expect to see in any of the most popular ones.

-So without further ado, here are some other features password managers have to offer.
+Without further ado, here are some other features password managers have to offer.
 They can:

 Did you know that your password manager can store other types of information besides passwords?
 Yep.
 They can also store things like contact information or credit card numbers.
-Typically, this information can also be autofilled when you need it (say, when you’re shopping or putting in your lunch delivery order online).
+Typically, this information can also be auto-filled when you need it (say, when you’re shopping or putting in your lunch delivery order online).

 As kind of an extension to storing non-password information, many password managers also offer a decent amount of secure file storage.
 This isn’t necessarily meant to replace or be used the same way you’d use regular cloud storage, like Dropbox or Google Drive; it’s more meant to be a way to store digitized copies of important documents (like a will, title, letter, or passport) in a secure encrypted format.

 Many password managers offer a space where you can make notes (and it’s a great way to keep important thoughts and information away from prying eyes).
 Sure you can use them just like a standard note-taking app, but this function is designed more for any type of text you’d want to keep password protected.
-This might include instructions for logging in to a specific site, or the directions to your buried treasure.
+This might include instructions for logging in to a specific site or directions to your buried treasure.

-Typically, you’ll have the ability to share any notes you create with others (even if they don’t use the same password manager), and assign a label or tag to them for easy searching.
-You should also be able to import or export files, and toggle password protection as needed.
+Typically, you’ll have the ability to share any notes you create with others (even if they don’t use the same password manager) and assign a label or tag to them for easy searching.
+You should also be able to import or export files and toggle password protection as needed.

 In addition to storing your passwords, good managers can also scan and assess them to see how strong or old they are, if you’re using duplicates (that’s a no-no!), or even if one has been compromised.
-Security scans usually don’t take long, and can provide helpful suggestions for how to strengthen your overall password security.
+Security scans usually don’t take long and can provide helpful suggestions for how to strengthen your overall password security.
 Good managers can even suggest new passwords right on the spot, so all you’ll have to do is log in to the corresponding website and update your password.

 Good password managers also offer emergency access in the event of, well, an emergency.
 Typically, this grants a one-time easement into an account during a short period of time.
 This would most likely be used in the event of someone passing away, so a loved one could access their accounts to stop bills, for example.

 Some managers offer their own options for safely browsing the web, typically via their own secure inbuilt browser or virtual private network (VPN).
-Either option is nice to have any time you are using a public Wi-Fi connection, like a restaurant or café, or are needing anonymous and secure browsing.
+Either option is nice to have any time you are using a public Wi-Fi connection, like at a restaurant or café, or are needing anonymous and secure browsing.

-Because password managers already know your login info, it makes sense that they should also be able to scan the web (including the dark web) to see if it comes up in a known security breach.
-Certain managers offer this feature, and will alert you in the event one of your passwords is thought to be compromised.
+Because password managers already know your log in info, it makes sense that they should also be able to scan the web (including the dark web) to see if it comes up in a known security breach.
+Certain managers offer this feature and will alert you in the event one of your passwords is thought to be compromised.
 This keeps you ahead of the curve and gives you the opportunity to change a breached password before the hacker has a chance to use the one they uncovered.